RobPruzan/trpc-query-invalidator/README.md

 > Note: `withInvalidation` enhances the response data you return in TRPC queries to include the data `TRPCInvalidator` will need to update the query cache

-Because the TRPC + react-query integration automatically generates query keys through the queries input, we can generate this query key on the server provided the inputs to the query. ex.

 ```typescript
 const withInvalidation = createInvalidator<typeof appRouter>({